Javanisation: History

+Early history: influence of Indian Hindu-Buddhist civilization

 The island of Java has been a centre stage of Indonesian history for centuries, and Javanese people as the largest ethnic groups in Indonesia have been dominating the politics and social landscapes in the past as well as modern Indonesia.

 In its early stages, Javanese culture was heavily influenced by Indian Hindu-Buddhist civilization.
 The example of this process is the adoption of many Sanskrit loanwords into old Javanese, and the Javanisation of Indian Hindu epics such as Ramayana and Mahabharata into Javanese version, and incorporating local deities such as Semar and Punakawan into their Wayang Purwa stories.
 The process of adopting Hindu influences is described as the Sanskritisation of Java and the Javanisation of the Bharata.
 The blossoming of Javanese classical literature for example are the composing of Kakawin Ramayana and Arjunawiwaha.

 The early examples of Javanisation is the expansion of Javanese Sailendran arts — developed in 8th to 9th-century Central Java — that influences the aesthetics of Srivijayan Buddhist arts discovered in Sumatra, Southern Thailand and the Malay Peninsula.
 Despite absorbing Indian influences from Gupta and Amaravati arts, to Southern India Pallava influences, Javanese Sailendran art in return influenced the art and aesthethic of the Southeast Asian region.

 The early classical period, during Eastern Java Mataram kingdom in the 10th century, saw the expansion of Javanese influence to Bali.
 East Javanese princess Mahendradatta become the queen consort of King Udayana Warmadewa of Bali, signify the Javanese increasing influences upon Bali.
 During the reign of Airlangga, Bali had effectively become a part of the East Javanese Hindu realm.